 An overnight stay will give you a better chance to see Everest.
 If you come all that way it is worth staying around to see the peak.

 It's often uncomfortable and difficult to sleep at night at such a high altitude.
 If you can't sleep because of headaches, shortness of breath, etc., you can enjoy a spectacular starry sky on a clear night, unblemished by light pollution, and with fewer atmospheres in the way.

 Watching the sunrise/sunset the China side of Mt.
 Everest is a special experience.

 As Everest is south of the base camp, and because sunrise is delayed due to the height of surrounding mountains, the sun rises more in the southeast, and Everest is caught in a golden glow on a clear morning.
 Likewise with southwesterly Tibet EBC sunsets.

 The closer to winter the better the southerly sunrise effect.
 In May sunrise is from 7:00 to 7:30.
 In October sunrise is from 8:00 to 8:30.

 Tent hostels are available April to November.
 The tent hostels are taken down in winter because of the bad weather.
 Do not expect too much of the accommodation.
 Staying in Rongbuk Monastery Guesthouse is a good option.

-To travel Everest Base Camp, an Aliens' Travel Permit is required, as well as the other mandatory requirements for foreigner entry to Tibet.
+To travel to Everest Base Camp, an Aliens' Travel Permit is required, as well as the other mandatory requirements for foreigner entry to Tibet.
 We can help you arrange this once you arrive in Tibet.

 If you are planning a Tibet tour with Mt.
 Everest Base Camp, please see our popular tour below for inspiration: